RFT - Agrochemical Residue Field Trials - 2012

 1. GRL Candidates

-ACAC provided a priority list of 23 CPAs for which GRLs should be defined (some GRLs have now been set for some CPAs):
+ACAC provided a priority list of 23 CPAs for which GRLs should be defined.
+This list was classified as 1st generation candidates.

 2. Formal protocol